-Clerk Roth brought up that the PIE Committee is responsible for the performance measures and standards so it is possible that we could be redefining the business rules to account for those drug trafficking cases.
-Mr. Welty answered that yes, a few years ago, former Deputy Executive Director, Doug Isabelle, started pulling out the drug trafficking cases and that's why our form has that extra tab to pull those cases out of the numbers.
-It is an area that we hope to make a recommendation.
-Clerk Roth pointed out that all clerks struggle to collect on those types of cases.
+Clerk Roth brought up that the PIE Committee is responsible for the performance measures and standards, so it is possible that we could be redefining the business rules to account for those drug trafficking cases.
+Mr. Welty answered that yes, a few years ago, former Deputy Executive Director, Doug Isabelle, started pulling out the drug trafficking cases, and that's why our form has that extra tab to pull those cases out of the numbers.
+So it is an area that we hope to make a recommendation.
+Clerk Roth pointed out that all clerks struggle to collect on those cases.

 Clerk Green reiterated that we could look at it both ways.
-What are we yielding with drug trafficking included and with every effort being made, what is the reality of collecting in that court division.
+What are we yielding with drug trafficking included?
+With every effort made, what is the reality of collecting in that court division?